-Chapter 1, "Introduction," on page 1 describes the storage server and includes an overview of the storage server features and components.
+Chapter 1, "Introduction", on page 1 describes the storage server.
+This chapter includes an overview of the storage server features and components.

-Chapter 2, "Installing and configuring the storage server," on page 11 contains information about installing the storage subsystem configuration and gives Fibre Channel loop configuration examples.
+Chapter 2, "Installing and configuring the storage server", on page 11 contains information about installing the storage subsystem configuration and gives Fibre Channel loop configuration examples.

-Chapter 3, "Cabling the storage server," on page 27 contains information about cabling the storage server to other devices.
+Chapter 3, "Cabling the storage server", on page 27 contains information about cabling the storage server to other devices.

-Chapter 4, "Operating the storage server," on page 37 describes the tasks that are required to operate the storage server, including the proper sequences for powering the storage subsystem on and off.
+Chapter 4, "Operating the storage server", on page 37 describes the tasks that are required to operate the storage server, including the proper sequences for powering the storage subsystem on and off.

-Chapter 5, "Installing and replacing components," on page 49 contains step-by-step instructions for installing and removing the storage server components.
+Chapter 5, "Installing and replacing components", on page 49 contains step-by-step instructions for installing and removing the storage server components.

-Chapter 6, "Solving problems," on page 83 contains symptoms of storage server problems and possible solutions.
+Chapter 6, "Solving problems", on page 73 contains storage server problem symptoms and possible solutions.

-"Records," on page 87 provides a form on which you can record and update important information about the storage server, including serial number and device records.
+"Records", on page 77 provides a form on which you can record and update important information about the storage server, including serial number and device records.
 When you add components to the storage server, be sure to update the information in this appendix.